YanGuam/Chinese-Poker/README.md

 Chinese-Poker
 =============

-An extension based on QSanguosha
+An extension based on [QSanguosha-V2](https://github.com/gaodayihao/QSanguosha)

 To Play: